Decoupling multi-phase superconductivity from normal state ordering in CeRh$_2$As$_2$

-According to thermodynamic considerations~\cite{yip1991}, it is not possible to have a multicritical point at some field $H_{\mathrm{c}}$, such that two second order phase boundaries come out of it for $H<H_{\mathrm{c}}$ and one phase boundary (first or second order) comes out for $H>H_{\mathrm{c}}$ (holds true if the inequalities are swapped).
-Applied to the crossing of the SC and QDW phase boundaries at 6\,T, this constraint requires that the $T_{\mathrm{0}}(H)$ line continues inside the SC2 state, resulting in a tetracritical point (indicated by the letter '\textit{t}' in Fig.~\ref{fig6}), assuming that the QDW transition remains of the second order below \Tc.
-That said, we do not observe any signature of the QDW instability within the SC2 phase (cf. 7\,T curve in Fig.~\ref{fig4}).
-Given the steep slope of the $T_{{\mathrm{0}}}(H)$ line near 6\,T, it is quite possible that the transition evaded detection due to being too broad or the field sampling period of 1\,T being too large.
+According to thermodynamic considerations~\cite{yip1991}, it is not possible to have a multicritical point at some field $H_{c}$, such that two second order phase boundaries come out of it for $H<H_{c}$ and one phase boundary (first or second order) comes out for $H>H_{c}$ (holds true if the inequalities are swapped).
+Therefore, the point where the SC1 and SC2 phase boundaries meet is a bicritical one (labelled with the letter '\textit{b}' in Fig.~\ref{fig5}), and the SC1-SC2 transition must be of the first order.
+Applied to the crossing of the $T_{\textrm{c}}(H)$ and $T_{0}(H)$ lines at 6\,T, this constraint requires that the boundary of Phase I continues inside the SC2 state, resulting in a tetracritical point (indicated by the letter '\textit{t}' in Fig.~\ref{fig5}).
+That said, we do not observe any signature of Phase I within the SC2 phase (cf. 7\,T curve in the inset of Fig.~\ref{fig3}).
+Given the steep slope of the $T_{0}(H)$ line near 6\,T, it is quite possible that the transition evaded detection due to being too broad or the field sampling period of 1\,T being too large.